shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

 <img src="https://shaopu-blog.oss-cn-beijing.aliyuncs.com/img/2023-10-03-000526.png" alt="image-20231002170525782" style="zoom:50%;" />

 > When using two-phase commit, a client first starts a regular single-node transaction on each replica that is participating in the transaction, and performs the usual reads and writes within those transactions.
 When the client is ready to commit the transaction, it sends a commit request to the transaction coordinator, a designated node that manages the 2PC protocol.
 (In some systems, the coordinator is part of the client.)
-The coordinator first sends a prepare message to each replica participating in the transaction, and each replica replies with a message indicating whether it is able to commit the transaction (this is the first phase of the protocol).
-The replicas do not actually commit the transaction yet, but they must ensure that they will definitely be able to commit the transaction in the second phase if instructed by the coordinator.
-This means, in particular, that the replica must write all of the transaction’s updates to disk and check any integrity constraints before replying ok to the prepare message, while continuing to hold any locks for the transaction.
-The coordinator collects the responses, and decides whether or not to actually commit the transaction.
+The coordinator first sends a prepare message to each replica participating in the transaction, and each replica replies with a message indicating whether it is able to commit the transaction (this is the first phase of the protocol). **The replicas do not actually commit the transaction yet, but they must ensure that they will definitely be able to commit the transaction in the second phase if instructed by the coordinator.
+This means, in particular, that the replica must write all of the transaction’s updates to disk (write a `PREPARE` record to the disk) and check any integrity constraints before replying ok to the prepare message, while continuing to hold any locks for the transaction.** The coordinator collects the responses, and decides whether or not to actually commit the transaction.
 If all nodes reply ok, the coordinator decides to commit; if any node wants to abort, or if any node fails to reply within some timeout, the coordinator decides to abort.
 The coordinator then sends its decision to each of the replicas, who all commit or abort as instructed (this is the second phase).
-If the decision was to commit, each replica is guaranteed to be able to commit its transaction because the previous prepare request laid the groundwork.
+If the decision was to commit (then the slave will fsync `COMMIT` record to the WAL log), each replica is guaranteed to be able to commit its transaction because the previous prepare request laid the groundwork.
 If the decision was to abort, the replica rolls back the transaction.

 #### The coordinator in 2PC